How to ensure consolidating debt won’t delay your dreams.

 If you’re already struggling to keep up with your debt payments and your credit score isn’t good enough to qualify for DIY consolidation options at the right rates and terms, then you have a last option for debt consolidation through a credit counseling agency called a debt management program.
 This is like an assisted form of consolidation.

-So even with this assisted form of debt consolidation, as long as it’s done correctly, it should be a good thing for you achieving your dreams of home ownership instead of a bad thing.
+So even with this assisted form of debt consolidation, as long as it’s done correctly, it should be a good thing for you achieving your dreams of homeownership instead of a bad thing.
 Remember, you don’t necessarily need perfect credit to buy a home.